Pianos made by: Yamaha Corporation, Hamamatsu, Japan and other locations (see text)

 Both Yamaha’s quality control and its warranty and technical service are legendary in the piano business.
 They are the standard against which every other company is measured.
 For general home and school use, piano technicians probably recommend Yamaha pianos more often than any other brand.
 Their precision, reliability, and performance make them a very good value for a consumer product.

 Until recently, Yamaha made an entry-level line of pianos under the name Cable-Nelson.
 This is the name of an old American piano maker whose roots can be traced back to 1903.
 Yamaha acquired the name when it bought the Everett Piano Company, in 1973, and used the name in conjunction with Everett pianos until 1981.
 The most recent Cable-Nelson models were made in Yamaha’s factories in China and Indonesia.

 There is a thriving market for used Yamahas.
 If you’re considering buying a used Yamaha, please read “Should I Buy a Used, ‘Gray Market’ Yamaha or Kawai Piano?” on pages 176–177 of The Piano Book, and “Buying a Used or Restored Piano” in this publication.

-Yamaha also makes electronic player pianos called Disklaviers, as well as a variety of hybrid acoustic/digital instruments — including Silent Piano (formerly called MIDIPiano), the AvantGrand series, and the model NU1, that account for a substantial percentage of the company’s sales.
+Yamaha also makes electronic player pianos called Disklaviers, as well as a variety of hybrid acoustic/digital instruments — including Silent Piano (formerly called MIDIPiano), TransAcoustic Piano, and the AvantGrand series, that account for a substantial percentage of the company’s sales.
 These products are separately reviewed in the articles “Buying an Electronic Player-Piano System” and “Hybrid Pianos.”